Kristfur/the-fire-pit/README.md

 # The Fire Pit
-The Fire Pit is a fictional resturaunt based in Wexford, Ireland.
-This website is a place where customers can make an account and reserve tables at the resturaunt.
+The Fire Pit is a fictional restaurant based in Wexford, Ireland.
+This website is a place where customers can make an account and reserve tables at the restaurant.
 Customers can easily edit and/or cancel their reservations.
-The resturaunt staff have unique access to view and edit all reservations and they can edit the resturaunts seating capacity.
+The restaurant staff have unique access to view and edit all reservations and they can edit the restaurants seating capacity.

 The link to the live Heroku app is [here](https://the-fire-pit-65d9c073f7cf.herokuapp.com).